Fiery 18-Wheeler Crash Latest Casualty of I-80 Construction

 Highway Patrol spokesman Lt.
 Brian Holt said that construction in the area increased the number of crashes the department has seen; a second tractor-trailer rolled off the highway that same day, less than ten miles away.
 Construction zones are creating dangerous conditions for drivers that are rife with distractions.
 Throw in big rigs carrying hazardous cargo, and taking a ride on I-80 can mean taking your life in your hands.

-to compensation for your injuries and lost wages.
+Big trucks cause big accidents, and big accidents cause serious injuries.
+If you or your loved one has been injured in a commercial truck accident, you may be entitled to compensation for your injuries and lost wages.
 The experienced Ohio commercial truck accident attorneys at Crandall & Pera Law can evaluate your case and help get you the compensation you deserve.
-Call 877.686.8879 or contact us today for a free consultation.
+Call 844-279-2889 or contact us today for a free consultation.